 After grating the whole stick of unsalted butter, mix with a fork till just combined:

-It’s time to mix in the wet batter to the dry ingredients.
+It’s time to mix the wet batter with the dry ingredients.
 Mix until it’s well combined and there are no lumps:

 Add the fresh blueberries and knead the dough until everything is mixed in:

 Don’t worry about crushing some of the fresh blueberries.
 It would still taste good 🙂